 Cody Stringer received his bachelor’s degree in Business Management and Leadership Studies from the University of Colorado.
 Upon graduating, Cody worked as a loan officer where he earned numerous awards including Employee of the Year for his respective region.
 Cody began working with the inhab Group 8 years ago as the construction manager and designer.
 After numerous underwhelming experiences with various real estate agents, he decided to pursue his real estate license in 2012.
 Cody’s background in construction management, design, financing, and real estate sales make him a unique and valuable contribution to buyers, sellers and developers.

-After college Allie moved abroad for two years, living in London and Melbourne, Australia.
-In 2012 Allie returned to New Orleans, making her home in the Lower Garden District where she served on the board of her neighborhood association, the Coliseum Square Association.
-She got her real estate license in 2016 and has since been busy selling the beautiful architecture of New Orleans.
+I went to the University of Arkansas, studied abroad on a small Greek Island, and after college I moved to London and Melbourne, Australia.
+In 2012 I returned to New Orleans, making my home in the Lower Garden District where I served on the board of my neighborhood association.
+I got my real estate license in 2016 and have been busy selling the beautiful architecture of New Orleans since then.
+My other hobbies include traveling to new places, practicing yoga at my sister’s yoga studio, spending time with my family and friends and our collection of dogs.